gabrielweyer/azure-functions-telemetry/README.md

 ![Default Cloud Role Name and Application Version](docs/img/cloud-role-name-application-version-default.png)

-You can add a telemetry initializer to set the Application Version and Cloud Role Name.

 For the custom Function, each telemetry will be stamped with the Assembly Informational Version and the configured application name:

 ![Custom Cloud Role Name and Application Version](docs/img/cloud-role-name-application-version-custom.png)